oku-ui/oku-ui.com/content/primitives/2.components/switch.md

 ---
 title: Switch
-description: A two-state button that can be either on or off.
+description: A control that allows the user to toggle between checked and not checked.
 datePublished: 2022-12-07
 dateModified: 2022-12-07
 readingTime: 3
 version: 0.4.0
 ---

+# Switch
+A control that allows the user to toggle between checked and not checked.

 ::ContentTabs
 #preview